timeprism/introduction/README.md

 A 'sharp' is ten plays plus an extra play, bit and second.

-Each wind is made up of ten sharps, plus and extra play, bit and second.
+Each wind is made up of ten sharps, plus an extra play, bit and second.

 There is little magic in the sequence, and a few seconds grace at the end of the day, which allows the total number of seconds to match that of the conventional 24 hour clock.